 Evangelical – We believe in, and are devoted to, fulfilling the Great Commission as mandated by Jesus in Matthew 28:18-20.

-We insist on adherence to the essentials of the faith while showing charity to those who differ on non-essentials.
+We insist on adherence to the essentials of the faith while showing liberty and charity to those who differ on non-essentials.

 We are in agreement with the core teachings expressed in: